nokiaMS/dingo-libexpr/README.md

 [![Build](https://github.com/dingodb/dingo-libexpr/actions/workflows/build.yml/badge.svg)](https://github.com/dingodb/dingo-libexpr/actions/workflows/build.yml)

 This project is the coprocessor part of [Dingo Expression](https://github.com/dingodb/dingo-expr), written in C++.
 The project is made standalone to be easily integrated into other C++ projects.
+GUOXU

 ## Getting Started